pietrobraione/tardis/README.md

     $ java -Xms16G -Xmx16G -cp <classpath> tardis.Main <options>

 where `<classpath>` must be set according to the indications of the previous section.
 (Note that TARDIS is resource-consuming, thus we increased to 16 GB the memory allocated to the JVM running it).
-Under the Docker container we have provided a more convenient `tardis` script that invokes java, passes the classpath and some of the indispensable options, so you can invoke TARDIS as follows:

-    $ tardis <options>

 If you prefer to invoke TARDIS programmatically, this is a possible template of a launcher class:

 ```Java